Porthcurno shops, and the former post office

 Bosavern Community Farm Shop is open daily 11am to 6pm in St Just TR19 7RD offering local organic vegetables and weekly veg box scheme, plus many more local products including bread, details at bosaverncommunityfarm.org.uk.

 There is a sizeable Co-op shop in St Just, 7 miles/11km away, and you will find a number of local shops, galleries, cafes and a bakery there around the Market Square.
-Online deliveries are available locally from Sainsbury, Asda, Tesco and also Iceland, with Hollland and Barrett now willing to send orders above £20 with no shipping charge.
+Online deliveries are available locally from Sainsbury, Asda, Tesco and also Iceland, with Hollland and Barrett now willing to send orders above £20 by post with no shipping charge.
 Local wholefoods company Wholefood.net offer delivery on a weekly basis.
 Further afield in Penzance you can find a large range of local and national shops, accessible by bus from Porthcurno and St Levan parish.

 Chegwidden Farm Shop is no longer in operation.